 Buy the book

-It's available as an ebook on Amazon.
-Get your copy today to read on and find out what happens.
+Get your Kindle ebook copy on Amazon or access the book for free in Kindle Unlimited to read on and find out what happens.

 Easy Money is held copyright © by Alastair Brown as at its respective creation date.
 All rights reserved.
 It, or parts thereof, may not be reproduced, scanned, or distributed in any form without permission.
 Anyone who displays, reproduces, copies, creates derivative works, or sells textual, photographic, video, audiovisual programs or other content related to this creative work/publication for commercial or non-commercial purposes without permission violates intellectual property laws and is liable for infringement of intellectual property rights.